-During the construction of the flow graph, we have performed two forward dataflow analyses on the intermediate graphs: one for setting up the receive edges in Phase 5 and the other for the reaching definitions analysis in Phase 8.
+During the construction of the flow graph, we have performed two forward data-flow analyses on the intermediate graphs: one for setting up the receive edges in Phase 5 and the reaching definitions analysis in Phase 8.
 In the following sections, we will describe two more forward data-flow analyses on flow graphs.
 To bound the worst-case time requirements for all these analyses, we make some general observations.
-By implementing the analyses using a standard worklist algorithm rather than the chaotic iteration algorithm [Nielson et al. 1999], the time can be bound by where
+By implementing the analyses using a standard work-list algorithm rather than the chaotic iteration algorithm [28], the time can be bound by:

-- -t is the maximum cost of computing one binary least-upper-bound operation or one transfer function for a single variable; - -nodes is the set of flow-graph nodes; - -var(m) denotes the union of the labels of edges incident to the node m; - -h is the height of the lattice for a single variable; and - -succ(m) is the set of successor nodes of m.
+- -t is the maximum cost of computing one binary least-upper-bound operation or one transfer function for a single variable; - -nodes is the set of flow-graph nodes; - -var(m) denotes the union of the labels of edges adjacent to the node m; - -h is the height of the lattice for a single variable; and - -succ(m) is the set of successor nodes of m.